project-oak/oak/CONTRIBUTING.md

 ["Squash and merge"](https://help.github.com/en/articles/about-pull-request-merges#squash-and-merge-your-pull-request-commits)
 button in the GitHub UI.
-The UI will suggest a final commit message composed of the PR title, and individual commit messages as a bullet point list; the author can then reword the final commit message in the UI, usually discarding the message of any additional fixup commit.
+The UI will suggest a final commit message composed of the PR title, and individual commit messages as a bullet point list; the author should then reword the final commit message in the UI, usually discarding the message of any additional fixup commit.

 In some cases the author intends to keep multiple commits as part of the same